jonocodes/whyfi/slides.md

 ## Example Funds

-* Vanguard: VTSAX
+- Vanguard: VTSAX

-* Schwab: SWTSX
+- Schwab: SWTSX

-* Fidelity: FSTMX
+- Fidelity: FSTMX

-If you don't have access to total stock market:
+If you want to exclude some no-so-nice companies:

-* Find a broad market index

-* Or something that tracks S&P 500, or Dow Jones, etc.
+- My favorite: ESGV

 ---